Business Psychology MSc

 How you'll learn

-UEL's School of Psychology is one of the largest providers of psychology education and training in the UK.
+UEL's School of Childhood and Social Care is one of the largest providers of psychology education and training in the UK.
 This means you will benefit from a huge breadth of academic expertise, with teaching available in occupational psychology, coaching psychology and positive psychology.
 You will be taught by qualified academics, practitioners, researchers and industry experts as guest speakers (full details of the teaching team will be provided in the student handbook and module guides).
 Our modules are highly interactive with a special emphasis on the application of theoretical knowledge and contemporary research to practice.
 You will also have an opportunity to take advantage of the myriad of professional networks, which staff bring with them.

 When not attending timetabled lectures, you will be expected to continue learning independently through self-study.
 This will typically involve reading journal articles and books, watching videos, undertaking research, working on individual and group projects as well as preparing coursework assignments and presentations.
 Your independent learning is supported by a range of excellent facilities including online resources, the library and Moodle.